 Season: • The Museum is open seven days a week (closed Thanksgiving, Christmas and New Year’s day) • Summer Hours: Memorial Day Weekend through the day before Labor Day 9 a.m. – 9 p.m. • Regular Hours: Labor Day through Memorial Day Weekend 9 a.m. – 5 p.m.

-Visit the Baseball Hall of Fame in 2019 As the hallowed home of America's pastime, the National Baseball Hall of Fame and Museum highlights the Cooperstown experience, as every fan's 'Field of Dreams.'
+As the hallowed home of America's pastime, the National Baseball Hall of Fame and Museum highlights the Cooperstown experience, as every fan's 'Field of Dreams.'
 An independent, nonprofit educational institution, the Hall of Fame and Museum fosters a deep appreciation of baseball and its place in history through interactive exhibits and special events.
-Visit year-round or during special events like the 2020 Hall of Fame Induction Weekend and experience the magic of Cooperstown.
+Visit year-round and experience the magic of Cooperstown.

 Discover the Hall of Fame's Exhibits